 - DAILY ITINERARY -

-Pick-up at Toulouse Blagnac Airport by 1:00 pm local time on Saturday, September 9.
-We will then drive down to the Languedoc, get settled into our rooms, and get a good night's sleep.
-Tour officially begins on Sunday.
+Pick-up at Toulouse Blagnac Airport by 10:00 am local time on Saturday, September 9.
+We will then drive down to the Languedoc, get settled into, and begin to explore Alet les Bains.
+Tour officially begins on Tuesday.

 Rennes-le-Chateau: We will have our lunch at the Jardin de Marie; afterward we will visit the Church of Mary Magdalene to explore the strange encoded décor left by Abbé Berenger Sauniére, the statuary outside in the Invisible Church, and the curious grotto built with stones Sauniere himself laboriously carried up the hill by the wheel-barrow load.

 Alet les Bains: We will fill up our water bottles directly from this amazing local water supply.
 The crystal clear spring water is said to have healing properties.
 And local history suggests both Charlemagne and Nostradamus favored these waters!
 Then we move along to the village square to examine some strange carvings.
 Legend has it that the structure bearing these coded esoteric carvings was once the home of the grandparents of Nostradamus.

 Montsegur: We then take a drive through stunning countryside for our lunch on the way to Montsegur.
 This Cathar fortress is home to those Perfecti who, rather than recant their faith, walked willingly into the Fires of the Inquisition.
 This is also the location where Otto Rahn roamed about, searching for holy relics.
 But who was guiding his search?
 And was Montsegur truly the Grail Castle?

 Arques: On this day, we will visit the grotto beyond Arques, an important point in the original pentagon [as noted by author HenryLincoln].
 At this time, we will begin to experience the landscape geometry and its effect upon us!